Glens beat Crues in final to seal treble

 Crues went into the game without manager Jonathan Tuffey -the goalkeeper of the men's team was unable to attend after their game against Carrick Rangers was postponed in line with the Premiership's Covid-19 case policy.

-His team, which lost out on penalties to the Glens in the Co Antrim Cup final last Saturday, rarely threatened five days later with Amy McGivern pulling a shot wide their closest effort on goal.
+His team, which lost out on penalties to the Glens in the Co Antrim Cup final last Saturday, rarely threatened five days later with Amy McGivern pulling a shot wide in their closest effort on goal.

-Glentoran dominated after a scrappy opening 10 minutes and McCarron hammered a 30-yard shot off the underside of bar and bouncing close to the line - the ball had indeed crossed for a goal but referee Arlene Campbell and her officials did not have the benefit of slow-motion replays and play was waved on.
+Glentoran dominated after a scrappy opening 10 minutes and McCarron hammered a 30-yard shot off the underside of bar and play was waved away after the ball bounced close to the line.
+Replays showed the ball had indeed crossed for a goal but referee Arlene Campbell and her officials did not have the benefit of a second look and play continued.

 It was brief reprieve for Crusaders as player-of-the match Andrews weaved into space before delivering a clinical finish from 16-yards.